solodynamo/custom-log-marshaler/README.md

-# Custom Log Marshaler
+# 🕵️ Custom Log Marshaler

-"Don't log any data that is unnecessary or should not be logged in the first place."
+"Don't log any data that is unnecessary or should not be logged in the first place." - common sense

+We can tag PII struct fields as "notloggable" and this generator will output custom marshal functions for those Golang structs which will prevent sending those fields to stdout!

 <p align="center">
   <a href="https://goreportcard.com/report/github.com/solodynamo/custom-log-marshaler">